-For clearances not specified in ANSI Z223.1 / NFPA 54 or CSA B149.1, the following statement shall be included:

-"Clearance in accordance with local installation codes, and the requirements of the gas supplier and the manufacturer's installation instructions."
+For clearances not specified in ANSI Z223.1 / NFPA 54 or CSA B149.1, one of the following statement shall be included: "Clearance in accordance with local installation codes, and the requirements of the gas supplier and the manufacturer's installation instructions."

-Figure 13.
-Vent Termination Clearances for Direct Vent Furnaces the maximum allowable vent length.
+vent length must be calculated.
+This equivalent vent length will then be compared to the maximum allowable vent length given in Table 7.
+Then, the diameter of the piping can be chosen for which the equivalent vent length is less than the maximum allowable vent length.
 Returning to our example, we consult Table 7 and determine that for a 120,000 Btu/h furnace the maximum vent length for 3" diameter piping is 110 feet.
 Note that the maximum vent length given in Table 7 includes one long radius elbow.
 Therefore, for our example, we have three additional long radius elbows for which we must add to our piping.
 Each long radius elbow is equivalent to 2.5 feet, so we must add 7.5 feet to our vent length.
 Therefore, the equivalent vent length for our installation is 47.5 feet.
 We compare this with the maximum vent length for 3" diameter piping.
 Our equivalent vent length is less than the maximum allowable vent length, so for our "one-pipe" installation we can use 3" diameter piping.